Paul Henderson

 Henderson is best known for playing for Team Canada in the 1972 Summit Series against the Soviet Union.
-Played during the Cold War, the series was viewed as a battle for both hockey and cultural supremacy.
-Henderson scored the game-winning goal in the sixth, seventh and eighth games, the last of which has become legendary in Canada and made him a national hero: it was voted the "sports moment of the century" by The Canadian Press and earned him numerous accolades.
+The series was viewed as a Cold War battle for both hockey and cultural supremacy.
+Henderson scored the game-winning goal in each of the final three games, the last of which has become legendary in Canada and made him a national hero: it was voted the "sports moment of the century" by The Canadian Press and earned him numerous accolades.
+Those three wins secured the series for the Canadians by the narrowest of margins.
 Henderson has twice been inducted into Canada's Sports Hall of Fame: in 1995 individually and in 2005 along with all players of the Summit Series team.
 He was inducted into the International Ice Hockey Federation Hall of Fame in 2013.

 A born-again Christian, Henderson became a minister, motivational speaker and author following his playing career.
 He has co-written three books related to hockey or his life.
-Henderson was made a Member of the Order of Canada in 2012 and of the Order of Ontario in 2014.
+Henderson was made a Member of the Order of Canada in 2013 and of the Order of Ontario in 2014.